Hong Kong police arrest 300 as thousands protest over security laws

 “I’m scared ... if you don’t come out today, you’ll never be able to come out.
 This is legislation that directly affects us,” said Ryan Tsang, a hotel manager.

 As the protests in the financial district died down, hundreds of people gathered in the working class Mong Kok district on the Kowloon peninsula, where protests flared repeatedly last year.
+Marchers there briefly blocked roads before being chased away by police.

 About 300 people were arrested, most for illegal assembly, in three districts, police said.